davidosborn/portfolio-old/README.md

 Portfolio
 =========

-This is David Osborn's portfolio website.
+This is David Osborn's old portfolio website.

 The website is written in PHP, backward-compatible HTML5 and CSS3, and Javascript.
 There are some Python and Bash scripts in the `utils` directory.